 (6) “Health System” means an organization that delivers health care services through hospitals, facilities, clinics, medical groups and other entities that are under common ownership or control.

 (7) “Hospital” has the meaning provided in ORS 442.612.

+(8) “Patient cost” has the meaning provided in ORS 442.612.

+(9) “Presumptive eligibility” refers to a decision by the hospital that, based upon the hospital’s prescreening, the patient qualifies for financial assistance

-(8) “Net Cost” means the total expense incurred by the hospital minus any offsetting revenue such as grants, donations, or payments for service.
+(8) “Net cost” means the total expense incurred by the hospital minus any offsetting revenue such as grants, donations, or payments for service.
 Net costs may be provided using either a cost-to-charge ratio methodology or a cost accounting methodology.

-(9) “Social Determinants of Health” has the meaning provided in ORS 442.612.
+(9) “Social determinants of health” has the meaning provided in ORS 442.612.

 Statutory/Other Authority: ORS 442.602, 442.618 & 442.624